mcallistertad/embedded-client/README.md

 ### Summary

-Skyhook's Embedded Library API for IoT provides an interface for the Client Application to build a Skyhook Location Request and get an immediate location response when the IoT device is stationary (or in a remembered location), and an encoded request that can be sent to the ELG server.
+Skyhook's Embedded Library API for IoT provides an interface for the Client Application to assemble a Skyhook Location Request and get an immediate location response when the IoT device is stationary (or in a remembered location), and an encoded request that can be sent to the ELG server.
 The library also provides decoding and extracting of information ( including location) from the ELG server response message.

-Requests consist of a set of beacons (Wi-Fi Access Points and Cell towers) which are within range of the client device.
+Requests consist of a set of beacons (Wi-Fi Access Points and Cell towers) which are within range of the device.
 These are packaged into the request and the Skyhook server processes the available information to determine the most accurate location.
 The library balances accuracy of location against bandwidth of communication with the Skyhook server by having a configurable, maximum size of each request.
-This is achieved as each Wi-Fi or Cellular beacon is added to the request; the library selectively keeps or discards beacon information based on a carefully crafted algorithm.
+This is achieved as each Wi-Fi or Cellular beacon is added to the request;
+the library selectively keeps or discards beacon information based on a carefully crafted algorithm.

 The library will save the information provided in a request along with the location determined by the Skyhook server in a cache and whenever subsequent requests are a reasonable match to the cache, the library will use the known location to